 Please send a photo of the author/artist(s) and a brief biography (maximum 100 words).

-Reproduction of copyright material: As an author, you are required to secure permission to reproduce any proprietary text, illustration, table or other materials you propose to submit.
+Reproduction of copyright material: As an author, you are required to secure permission to reproduce any proprietary text, illustration, table, or other materials you propose to submit.

 Informed consent: Manuscripts must include a statement that informed consent was obtained from human subjects.
 Authors should protect patient anonymity by avoiding the use of patients’ names or initials, hospital number, or other identifying information.